xuganyu96/chives-exchange/chives/orderbook/README.md

         candidate_asks = active_orders.query.filter(is_opposite_side).filter(is_valid_price)
     candidate_asks = candidate_asks.orderby('target_price', ascending=True)

+    # If the cheapest of all selling prices is higher then the incoming bid's price,
-    # If no orders are matching, then the for loop below will simple be skipped;
+    # then the for loop below will simpll be skipped;
     # in addition, because of the "orderby" above, this for-loop will begin with the lowest
     # selling ask and iterates with increasing selling price
+    matched_asks = []
     for candidate_ask in candidate_asks:
         if not incoming_bid.size <= 0:
             # if the incoming_bid is already entirely fulfilled, then there is no need for